Schlichting's Theorem for Approximate Subgroups: Uniform Bound

 The author wants to thank her supervisor Frank Wagner for suggesting this interesting topic and for his brilliant idea of going to the $2^k$-fold product of approximate subgroups to make the key lemma, Lemma \ref{lem-key}, work.
+She also wants to thank the anonymous referee for lots of valuable advices and comments.